 Something that really sets Isa’s cookbooks apart in my mind (in addition to the crazy delicious food) is her sense of self that comes through in all of the recipes.
 It’s a cookbook that not only makes you want to grab a spatula and skillet, but also makes you laugh.
 You get a real sense of her sass and attitude, which makes it feel like you’re cooking with a friend.

-But you know my whole spiel about writing in cookbooks and making lots of notes?
-This one doesn’t make it easy.
-It is gorgeous.
-With photographs throughout the book by Vanessa Rees, one of my favorite food photographers, I didn’t know how I was going to defile the book with my scrawlings.
+This gorgeous cookbook was photographed by Vanessa Rees.
 A cookbook is always more inviting with lots of big, well shot photographs.
 And what I love about Vanessa’s pictures is that she really sets a scene and mood.
 The pictures have an “action shot” quality, like they are taken right in the middle of putting it all together.
 (Plus, on her blog she regularly features her orange cat, and you know I’ve got to love that.)

 I really have only dipped a toe in as far as all of the recipes I am eager to try.
 I’m sure there will be many more posts about all of the creations from Isa Does It that are coming out of my kitchen.
 However, I couldn’t wait any longer to share some of the goodness with you!